expo/expo/docs/pages/build-reference/build-webhook.md

 > If you want to test the above webhook locally, you have to use a service like [ngrok](https://ngrok.com/docs) to forward `localhost:8080` via a tunnel and make it publicly accessible to anyone with the URL `ngrok` gives you.

 You can always change your webhook URL and/or webhook secret using `eas webhook:update --id WEBHOOK_ID`.
 You can find the webhook ID by running `eas webhook:list`.
-If you would like us to stop sending requests to your webhook, run `expo webhook:delete` and choose the webhook from the list.
+If you would like us to stop sending requests to your webhook, run `eas webhook:delete` and choose the webhook from the list.